psilvask/expo-ssdp/README.md

 ### Passive Live Monitoring

-Instead of active querying, listen for unsolicited `NOTIFY` announcements sent by devices to automatically detect when they join (`ssdp:alive`) or leave (`ssdp:byebye`) the network:
+Listen for unsolicited `NOTIFY` announcements from devices joining or leaving the network:

 ```typescript
 import { listenForNotifications } from "expo-ssdp";